Cases & Actions

 Callais v.
 Landry

-Along with the Legal Defense Fund (LDF), the American Civil Liberties Union (ACLU), the ACLU of Louisiana, the Louisiana Justice Institute, Louisiana attorney John Adcock, Paul Weiss, Rifkind, Wharton & Garrison LLP, and the Election Law Clinic represents Louisiana voters and civil rights groups as proposed intervenors in a lawsuit that challenges the second majority-Black district in the state’s newly enacted congressional map.
+Along with the Legal Defense Fund (LDF), the American Civil Liberties Union (ACLU), the ACLU of Louisiana, the Louisiana Justice Institute, Louisiana attorney John Adcock, Paul Weiss, Rifkind, Wharton & Garrison LLP, and the Election Law Clinic represents Louisiana voters and civil rights groups as intervenors in a lawsuit that challenges the second majority-Black district in the state’s newly enacted congressional map.
 A result of Robinson v.
 Landry, this second district was drawn to comply with the Voting Rights Act to give Black voters an opportunity to elect a candidate of their choice.

 STATUS: ACTIVE

-UPDATED: May 1, 2024
+UPDATED: May 15, 2024

 ISSUES: Gerrymandering